lenaschimmel/bestelampe/README.md

  - **Open** •  open hardware, open software, open protocols *(Attention: see at the very bottom)*
  - **State-of-the-art dimming** • Flicker free, smooth dimming, extremely wide contrast ratio (a.k.a "dim to zero"), independent dimming of color and brightness.
  - **Premium color control** • Use as many color channels as needed to extend the color gamut and achieve good color quality in a reasonable range of colors.
+(See [the wiki page "Colors"](https://github.com/lenaschimmel/bestelampe/wiki/Colors) for the complexities involved)
  - **Smart, but not smart-ass** • Offers a wide range of wireless connection option, but is also a good, usable device when it's only connection is to the power grid.
  - **Cost efficient** • Should be less expensive than off-the-shelf smart lamps, even if they lack most of its features.
  - **Versatile** • Can be used for many different applications.